msiziminxmtshali-jpg/PortfolioProjects/README.md

         Amanzi: Often shows high rates of pollution in existing water sources, requiring a focus on filtration rather than drilling.

    3. The "Gender Gap" in Water Collection

-            Finding: By analyzing the demographic data combined with queue times, the dashboard reveals that women and children bear the primary burden of water                     collection.
+            Finding: By analyzing [3][4]the demographic data combined with queue times, the dashboard reveals that women and children bear the primary burden of water colle[3]ction.
-            Impact: The 2+ hour wait times at Shared Taps are directly removing women from the workforce and children from school.
+            Impact: The 2+ hour wait times at Shared Taps are directly removing women [4]from the workforce and children from school.

 5. Financial Summary (The Budget)

         Using DAX measures to calculate the cost of fixing each specific source, the project usually concludes